tonyfromsora/soracard-site-web/src/content/en/blog/releasing-sora-card.md

 # Releasing SORA Card: Your Gateway to Financial Freedom

 We are thrilled to announce the official launch of **SORA Card**, a revolutionary fintech solution that seamlessly integrates e-money and account features with the innovative world of decentralized finance (DeFi).
-Designed for individuals who value freedom and flexibility, SORA Card brings together the convenience of an International Bank Account Number (IBAN), a corresponding debit card, a crypto exchange, and the power of the SORA self-custodial crypto wallet — all in one app.
+Designed for individuals who value freedom and flexibility, the SORA Card combines the convenience of an International Bank Account Number (IBAN), a corresponding debit card, a crypto exchange, and the power of the SORA self-custodial crypto wallet — all in one app.

 ## **Experience the Future of Payments Today**